-Non-audit related fees paid to the auditor exceed audit-related fees.
+Non-audit ("other") fees paid to the auditor > audit fees + audit-related fees + tax compliance/preparation fees.

 Rationale: National Instrument 52-110 - Audit Committees defines "audit services" to include the professional services rendered by the issuer's external auditor for the audit and review of the issuer's financial statements or services that are normally provided by the external auditor in connection with statutory and regulatory filings or engagements.